WesselSmit/datocms-migration-workflow/README.md

 Things I would like to add in the future:
 - Currently the dev is responsible for making sure there is a `migrations/.gitkeep` directory, this should be taken care of automatically in either a post-install script or a check before the npm/bin scripts are executed.
 - Currently the migrations directory and the migration modelApiKey are hardcoded in the codebase, devs should be able to specify the migrations directory and the migration modelApiKey as options in `datocms.config.json` > "datocms-mw-config".
 You can than also use the datocms cma api to create a schema_migration model (or use any other name as specigied specified in the `datocms.config.json`) so the dev does not have to do this manually.
-- ErrorLog's currently are red, normal log's should be blue and YesNo prompts should be green, logs from the cli should be gray.